-- 3.5 The system of internal control incorporates risk management and is an on-going process.
+- operational, financial, compliance and other risks so as to achieve the business's objectives. - 3.5 The system of internal control incorporates risk management and is an on-going process.
 This system encompasses a number of elements that together facilitate an effective and efficient operation, manage risk to an agreed level and support the achievement of the College objectives.
 This will enable the College to respond to a variety of operational, financial and commercial risks. - 3.6 Risks are identified, assessed and monitored according to the agreed framework documented in this Policy.
 This framework is reviewed on a bi-annual basis along with The Policy.
 Reporting and monitoring arrangements are designed to monitor risks and mitigating actions, identify new or emerging risks and identify changes to the College's risk profile. - 3.7 Individual risks are continuously reassessed and reviewed as a whole at least on an annual basis.
-Decisions to rectify problems are taken at ELT or SLT meetings. - 3.8 Risk Management is embedded within the strategic planning cycle and financial planning framework.
+Decisions to rectify problems are taken at ELT or Leadership Team meetings. - 3.8 Risk Management is embedded within the strategic planning cycle and financial planning framework.
 The strategic and operational planning and budgeting process is used to set objectives, agree action plans and allocate resources.
 Progress towards meeting business plan objectives is monitored through the quarterly performance review process.